vi-rock/photext/README.md

 - Extract text from clipboard images (including images copied from Telegram)
 - Load images from files
-- Support for multiple languages.
+- Support for multiple languages and LaTeX formulas
-- Text formatting options
+- Text formatting options (for regular text)
 - Copy extracted text to clipboard
 - Clean and simple user interface
+- LaTeX formula recognition using pix2tex

 ## Languages

 The choice of languages is limited only by the Tesseract language models; there is an example in languages.json on how to add new languages.
+Additionally, the application supports LaTeX formula recognition mode.

 ### Important!
 You must have the Tesseract language packages installed in order to use them.